ibhi/Directives-in-Angular-2.0/README.md

 If you want to know more about Angular 2.0, visit the official http://angular.io and for learning resources refer [this](https://github.com/timjacobi/angular2-education) which is a collection of links to various learning resources by timjacobi.

 ## Introduction to Directives in Angular 2.0
 There are lot of tutorials on the Internet about creating **Components** (`Components` are basically a sub class of `Directives` and in other words Components are Directives with Views) in angular 2, however there are very less tutorials or explanations about **Directives** in angular 2 and the below is my attempt to fill the void.
+Also most or all of the things discussed here will also applicable for `Components` and also I will use `Components` in my examples frequently, because `Components` are the basic building blocks of the angular 2.0 applications.
 My article below is heavily influenced by the API docs in angular.io site.
-Also most or all of the things discussed here will also applicable for `Components`.

 And as this article is focused on Directives, I assume you have basic understanding of the Angular 2.0 and its glossary of terms like, Components, Annotations(Decorators), DI, Change Detection etc.